caleb-oconnor/MedicalImageAnalysis/README.md

 # MedicalImageConverter

+Version 2.0 and later releases contain a structure than in previous versions.

 *MedicalImageConverter* is a Python package for working with medical image files.
-It lets the user read in images or ROIs (regions of interest), and converts them to 3D numpy arrays.
-It also allows the user to input non-organized datasets (multiple images inside a single folder).
-Currently, this module only works for Dicom data with the hopes of expanding to other data formats in the future.
+Currently, it is only works with dicom files with future plans to read in .mhd, .stl, .3mf files.
+An image instance is created for each respective image found, a 3D numpy array is created to contain the pixel data and various variables exist for the tag information.
+If there is an associated RTSTRUCT file for an image then they are added to the image instance.
+The user need only to give the top level folder and not read in each image folder one by one.
+Also, the dicom files for multiple images can exist in a single folder, it will separate them using the tag information.

-The module currently imports 9 different modalites and RTSTRUCT files.
+The module currently imports 5 different modalities and RTSTRUCT files.
 The accepted modalites are:
 1. CT
 2. MR
 3. US
-4. PT
-5. MG
+4. MG
-6. DX
+5. DX
-7. NM
-8. XA
-9. CR

 The CT and MR modalities have been tested extensively, along with their respective ROIs.
-The other 7 modalities have been tested but only on a few datasets a piece.
+The other 3 modalities have been tested but only on a few datasets a piece.
 For RTSTRUCTS, only those referencing CT and MR have been tested.

-The images will be converted to Head-First-Supine (if not so already), and the image position will be updated to reflect the needed rotations.
+The images will be converted to Feet-First-Supine (if not so already), and the image position will be updated to reflect the needed rotations.

 Disclaimer: All the files will be loaded into memory so be sure you have enough